julietadelgado/julietadelgado/README.md

 # Hello World 👋

-I'm Julieta Delgado and I'm a web developer.
-I've been working on PHP sites, WordPress and Shopify.

-💞️ I’m looking to collaborate on places where I can grow personally and professionally.
+I'm Julieta Delgado, a web developer with experience in creating responsive and scalable websites.
+Passionate about user experience, quality websites, and continuous learning.

 # Tech Stack